Does Shaq Really Have a Ph.D.?

-Shaquille O’Neal acts, raps, analyzes basketball on TNT, invests in dozens of companies, and even owns a partial stake in the Sacramento Kings.
-On top of it all, however, Shaq is a lifelong student.
-Many NBA fans might not know that O’Neal is the proud recipient of a doctoral degree., and his commitment to education is a sticking point for him.
+Many NBA fans might not know that O’Neal is the proud recipient of a doctoral degree.
+His commitment to education is a sticking point for him.

 Shaquille O’Neal goes to college

-Shaq initially followed the path that so many others do when he attended Louisiana State University.
+Shaq initially followed the path of many others when he attended Louisiana State University.
 Although he valued his education, he knew he faced a lucrative NBA career as the consensus No. 1 pick in the NBA draft.
 O’Neal began at LSU in 1989 and, according to him, knew he wanted to finish with his degree no matter what, reports The New York Times.

-Three years later, he left for the NBA and put his educational goals on hold.
-He wanted to get his degree despite his status as an NBA superstar and used his parents as motivation.
-“I promised my parents I’d do it, I promised myself I’d do it,” O’Neal said of earning his degree.
-“It took eight years, it should have taken six or seven.
+Three years later, he left for the NBA, putting his educational goals on hold.
+Despite his status as an NBA superstar, he wanted to get his degree and used his parents as motivation.
+“I promised my parents I’d do it.
+I promised myself I’d do it,” O’Neal said of earning his degree.
+“It took eight years; it should have taken six or seven.
 I had some other engagements.”

 Not every player needs to finish their education.
 LeBron James hasn’t even gone to college.
 O’Neal, however, wanted his degree and wouldn’t stop with his bachelor’s.